 As we sample the dataset in a per machine basis, it is often the case that a few countries with very low volume will eventually disappear from the sample.
-In other words, if one
+In other words, if one is observing the sampled distribution, there is a part of the geographical footprint that is effectively lost.
+In the next section, we shall elaborate further on this footprint loss and will provide an efficient way to obtain an estimate of how many countries are ignored in the sample.

-Fig. 5 Distribution of machines per country, in log-log scale from the real data.
+Fig. 4.
+Distribution of machines per country, in log-log scale.
 We have anonymized the countries, for privacy purposes, with the total number of countries in WINE being 229.
-The distribution follows the GEOSPLIT model, as we describe it in Section 3 of the text.
+The distribution follows the GEOSPLIT model, as we describe it in Section III of the text and the appendix.
 We observe that both the sampled and the original data follow the same distribution, with obvious displacements due to sampling.